garrett-sutton/garrett-sutton.github.io/_drafts/lanterne-rouge.md

 it is for these guys to finish the race.
-I think it's pretty easy to watch the race on tv, see a guy like Tadej seemingly fly up mountains in effortless fashion, and think everyone else is slow or not trying.
+I think it's pretty easy to watch the race on tv, see a guy like Tadej seemingly fly up mountains in effortless fashion, and think everyone else is slow or not tryingi hard enough.
 That's simply not true.
-These guys at the back are fighting each and every day to make it to the line within the time cut.
+These guys at the
+back are fighting each and every day to make it to the line within the time cut.
+And even though they have sponsorships and financial incentives to finish the tour, there is truly a sense of pride in just getting to the finish line.

 ## quotes from the book